-The ongoing negotiations for a comprehensive Economic Partnership Agreement between the EU and Central Africa region include areas such as rules and commitments on goods and rules of origin, services and investment, sustainable development, competition and trade facilitation.
-Cooperation on technical barriers to trade and sanitary and phyto-sanitary standards are also foreseen.
+The ongoing negotiations for a comprehensive Economic Partnership Agreement between the EU and Central Africa include areas such as rules and commitments on goods and rules of origin, services and investment, sustainable development, competition and trade facilitation.
+Cooperation on technical barriers to trade and sanitary and phyto-sanitary standards is also foreseen.

 Economic Partnership Agreements set out to help African Caribbean and Pacific (ACP) countries to improve their trade

 - Importing into the EU from Central Africa

 - EU trade defence measures on imports from Central Africa

 - Exporting from the EU to Central Africa

 - Trade defence measures in force in Central Africa